6 Ways My Family Scores Free Travel With Credit Cards

 This post contains references to products from our advertisers.
 We may receive compensation when you click on links to those products.
 Please visit our Advertiser Disclosure to view our partners, and for additional details.

-I travel a lot, but I don’t pay for most of it.
+I travel a lot, but I don't pay for most of it.
 In fact, my family and I often fly in business or first class.
-I used to look for coupons for 50 cents off of this or a couple of dollars off of that—but today it takes a few hundred dollars worth of travel savings to get me to raise an eyebrow.
+I used to look for coupons for 50 cents off of this or a couple of dollars off of that — but today it takes a few hundred dollars worth of travel savings to get me to raise an eyebrow.
 This is the lifestyle of a travel rewards aficionado.
-(See also: 5 Best Travel Rewards Credit Cards with great sign up bonus offers)
+(See also: 5 Best Travel Rewards Credit Cards)

 What You Need to Know About Earning Free Travel